viresh-ratnakar/exet/README.md

   the existing formatting of that specific type.
 However, it will do that by simply removing the enclosing tags, _even if you have not selected all the text enclosed by them_.
-This is to avoid the complication of having to close/reopen any other markup that might alos be enclosing the current selection.
+This is to avoid the complication of having to close/reopen any other markup that might also be enclosing the current selection.

 #### Linked clues